DEVintersection/devintersection.github.io/index.md

 layout: home
 ---

-[DEVintersection]() is proud to provide the following speaker material from its 2018 conference held in Las Vegas, NV Dec.
-3 - 6th, 2018.
+[DEVintersection]() is proud to provide the following speaker material from its 2018 conference held in Orlando, Fl on June 11 - 13th, 2019.